TimIsabella/FDM_3D_Printer_FlowManager/README.md

 ## Future Work?
 Production for this project stopped in early 2020.
-Although the diameter measurement function performed far better than I ever anticipated, however I ran into difficulty with proprietary communication methods for different printer manufacturers, therefore this project would probably be best suited on a Raspberry PI board and connected to the OctoPrint platform.
+Although the diameter measurement function performed far better than I ever anticipated, I ran into difficulty with proprietary communication methods for different printer manufacturers, therefore this project would probably be best suited on a Raspberry PI board and connected to the OctoPrint platform.

+Moreover, it may be possible to source an analog hall effect sensor that runs on 3.6v which can be connected directly to the two I/O ports of the ESP8266, and the board flashed with all code necessary using MicroPython, which would eliminate the need for the Nano board alltogether and vastly simplify the entire unit.

 ## Parts needed
 - Printed model (see repo .STL files, or .MQO for Metasequoia)